-Healthcare service providers acting as processors (including the NHS or charitable or private healthcare institutions who you have given consent to share or provide us with your Identity, Contact or Special Category) based in the UK or EU and third parties who provide IT and system administration services based in or outside the UK or EU.
+Healthcare service providers acting as processors (including the NHS or charitable or private healthcare institutions who you have given consent to share or provide us with your Identity, Contact or Special Category) based in the UK and third parties who provide IT and system administration services based in or outside the UK.

-Professional advisers acting as processors or joint controllers including lawyers, bankers, auditors and insurers based within the EU who provide consultancy, banking, legal, insurance and accounting services to us.
+Professional advisers acting as processors or joint controllers including lawyers, bankers, auditors and insurers based within the UK who provide consultancy, banking, legal, insurance and accounting services to us.

-HM Revenue & Customs, regulators and other competent authorities acting as processors or joint controllers based in the UK or EU who require reporting of processing activities in certain circumstances.
+HM Revenue & Customs, regulators and other competent authorities acting as processors or joint controllers based in the UK who require reporting of processing activities in certain circumstances.

 YOUR LEGAL RIGHTS

 You have the right to: